Skip to content

 Google Workspace

-You can integrate a Google Workspace (formerly Google Suite) account with Cloudflare Access.
+You can integrate a Google Workspace (formerly G Suite) account with Cloudflare Access.
 Unlike the instructions for generic Google authentication, the steps below will allow you to pull group membership information from your Google Workspace account.

 Once integrated, users will log in with their Google Workspace credentials to reach resources protected by Cloudflare Access or to enroll their device into Cloudflare Gateway.